spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/editing-documentation-via-pull-requests.md

 To start contributing to the Spryker documentation, make sure you have a GitHub account.

-For information about how to create a new account to GitHub, see [Signing up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) in the official GitHub documentation.
+For information about how to create a new account on GitHub, see [Signing up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) in the official GitHub documentation.

 ## Propose changes to the Spryker documentation